Ashok Kumar (film)

 Ashok Kumar is a 1941 Indian Tamil-language historical drama film directed by Raja Chandrasekhar.
 Based on a legend involving the Mauryan emperor Ashoka The Great, his son Kunala and Ashoka's second wife Thishyarakshai, it stars M. K. Thyagaraja Bhagavathar, Chittoor V. Nagayya and P. Kannamba.
 The film was released on 17 September 1941.

 Plot

-The Mauryan emperor Ashokar's son Kunalan is courted by Ashokar's second wife Tishyarakshai.
-When he rejects her advances, he is falsely accused by the queen of trying to seduce her, and is thrown into prison and blinded.
-The story, however, comes to a happy end with his eyesight being restored by Gautama Buddha and the king acquits him of all the charges.
+The Mauryan emperor Ashoka's son Kunalan is courted by Ashoka's second wife Tishyarakshai.
+When he rejects her advances, she falsely accuses him of trying to seduce her.
+He is thrown into prison and blinded.
+The story, however, comes to a happy end with Kunalan's eyesight being miraculously restored by Gautama Buddha and his name being cleared.